-As AEMO uses the 50th percentile of responses, any bias will be negligible, and no adjustments are required.
+As AEMO uses the 50th percentile of responses at each price trigger, any bias will be negligible, and no adjustments are required.
 AEMO may present additional percentiles for information about the shape of the response probability distribution, but care must be taken to remove the biases from the drift to lower consumption for percentiles lower than 50th and remove the drift towards higher consumption for percentiles higher than 50th.